SunnySummit/Rockdoors-NMS-Biome-Identifier-System/README.md

 + This is a method for identifying planets in-game.
 + The folder contains 200 custom models, organized into 4 categories.
-+ Each of these 4 categories is numbered from 1 to 50, each model has a unique texture (see 'rockdoors compared.jpg' for a rough comparison).
++ Each of these 4 categories is numbered from 1 to 50, each model has a unique texture ([comparison image](https://github.com/SunnySummit/Rockdoors-NMS-Biome-Identifier-System/blob/main/rockdoors%20compared.jpg)).
 	+ 50 Reg - regular sized rockdoors
 	+ 50 Small Float - floating small
 	+ 50 Big - Largest